Jesus Redefines Sin, Righteousness and Judgment

 • Judgment: The consequence of yielding to sin or slacking off on righteousness.

-Don’t misunderstand me: those are justifiable definitions, both from Biblical usage and from our daily experiences.
 Note two things.
 First, the definitions make us and our failures the centerpiece—we are the agents of sin and righteousness, just as we are the recipients of justice.
-Second, they are not how Jesus defined the terms.
-As always, his definitions deserve the final say.
+Second, as the following quotation from John shows, they are not how Jesus defined the terms.
+As always, his definitions deserve the final say, for in them is freedom and peace, not worry and fear.

-His definitions, though, should confuse us the first time we think about them.
+His definitions should confuse us the first time we think about them.
 If we are not taken aback, we are not awake:

 Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Advocate [i.e. Holy Spirit] will not come to you; but if I go, I will send him to you.
 And when he comes, he will prove the world wrong about sin and righteousness and judgement: about sin, because they do not believe in me; about righteousness, because I am going to the Father and you will see me no longer; about judgement, because the ruler of this world has been condemned.
 (John 16:7-11)

-Notice the departure from our habitual self-oriented thinking—no moral bookkeeping, finger pointing, and punishment for us.
-Instead, we see Jesus giving complete attention his identity as the true savior and to the “ruler of the world” as the ultimate foe.
+Notice the departure from our habitual self-oriented thinking.
+His message involves no moral bookkeeping, finger pointing, or punishment for us.
+Instead, we find Jesus giving exclusive attention his identity as the true savior and to the “ruler of the world” as the ultimate foe.
+We are witnesses and recipients only, which is another way of saying we are put in our rightful place.
 Here’s the definitions Jesus provides:

 • Sin: Disbelief in Jesus—the one sin that rules them all,